anime-kun32/hianime-spotlight/README.md

 GET /api/spotlight
 ```
 - Fetches spotlight anime data and appends AniList trailer information.
-- Cached for 5 minutes.
+- Cached for 5 minutes. data is cached in order to make it faster

 ### Example Response
 ```json